RoseMcNally/EnigmaMachine/README.md

 ```

 Play around with the files :) You can include as many or as few rotors as you like, and you can make your own data files too!

+Also, check out the header files ot see how the model is designed